grig001/mcv-c5-team8/README.md

 # mcv-c5-team8

-Repository of Team 8 for the project of the C5 course.
+Repository for Team 8's projects in the C5 course.

 ## Week 1